gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 +  // Scope authorized by this webauthn session.
 +  ChallengeScope scope = 6 [(gogoproto.jsontag) = "scope,omitempty"];
-+  // UsesRemaining is a count of how many more times this session can be used for authentication
++  // AllowReuse indicates that this session can be used multiple times for
-+  // before the session expires and is deleted.
-When set to 0 (default) or 1, the session will
++  // authentication, until the session expires.
-+  // be deleted after the first authentication.
-+  int64 uses_remaining = 7;
++  bool allow_reuse = 7;
 }

 +// Scope is a scope authorized by a webauthn challenge resolution.